-This week’s Parshah, though couched in a terminology that may seem unfamiliar to modern ears, deals with issues that are topical for every age—issues of guilt and redress, wrong-doing and atonement.
+This week’s Parshah, though couched in terminology that may seem unfamiliar to modern ears, deals with issues that are relevant to any age—issues of guilt and redress, wrong-doing and atonement.

 The Gray Zone

 Especially striking is the fact these issues are first brought up in the Torah in the context of unwitting transgression.
-The focus throughout this first parsha is on mistakes and cases of doubt.
+The focus throughout this parshah is on mistakes and cases of doubt.

 There is an important message in this: we seldom know for sure if what we’re doing is wrong.
 And in fact, it is in just such cases where we feel that we might have transgressed that we are most affected.
 In such cases, the doubt gnaws at us in ways that it does not when we know we’ve done wrong.
 Often enough, in the later cases, we aren’t bothered by guilt, simply because we’re in denial.